MaaAssistantArknights/MaaAssistantArknights/docs/en-us/readme.md

 ### Basic Settings

 1. Please refer to [Emulator Supports](./1.3-EMULATOR_SUPPORTS.md) to configure your emulator.
 2. Change your emulator resolution to `1280 * 720` or higher with `16:9` aspect ratio.
+For YostarEN `1920 * 1080` is highly recommended.
+Other resolutions have issues.
 3. Enjoy it!

 See also: [User Manual](./1.1-USER_MANUAL.md)